Nukemenonai/standalone_api/README.md

 The API server example is here <https://api-test-rappi.herokuapp.com/users>

-the api has currently the following endpoints and method
+the API currently has the following endpoints and methods

 * GET /status
 * GET /users